xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-10-12-arm-none-eabi-gcc-v9-3-1-1-3-released.md

 Support for TUI was added to GDB.
 The `ncurses` library (v6.2) was added to the distribution.

-Note: TUI is not available on Windows.
+{% include note.html content="TUI is not available on Windows." %}

 ## Bug fixes